 Students who are registered for classes, eligible for benefits, and would like to receive benefits must complete the BRF each semester s/he would like to receive benefits.
 Since eligibility belongs to the student, the student must request for the school to submit a certification to the Department of Veterans Affairs and/or invoicing to Department of Defense Tuition Assistance Invoicing.
 If a student does not complete the BRF for a semester, the School Certifying Official will determine that the student is choosing not to use benefits for that term.

 It is most beneficial to submit the BRF once the student has registered for classes and finalized their schedule but please submit the BRF before the term start date to avoid late fees and service charges for students where tuition benefits are sent directly to Georgetown that cover the remaining balance on a student’s account.
 When completing the form, please read the instructions carefully and contact the School Certifying Official for clarification on any questions before submitting the form.

 To avoid payment and processing errors, if there is a change in enrollment after the BRF has been submitted, please contact your School Certifying Official by emailing firstname.lastname@example.org.
-If necessary, the School Certifying Official will amend the certification to reflect the appropriate courses and dates upon the conclusion of the Add/Drop period.
+If necessary, the School Certifying Official will update the BRF and amend the certification to reflect the appropriate courses and dates upon the conclusion of the Add/Drop period.